kteender/kteender.github.io/_posts/technical-blog/2022-04-19-incorporating-motion-capture-into-a-short-film-workflow.md

 ---
-title: "Using Motion Capture in an Animated Short Film"
+title: "KTCG.ART | Using Motion Capture in an Animated Short Film"
 shortname: "Using Motion Capture in an Animated Short Film"
 date: 2021-04-19
 tags: